-- Official transcripts submitted with the application. - An essay explaining why the applicant wants to pursue the MAT degree submitted with the application. - Applicants must meet the minimum standard of a 3.0 GPA in order to attain admittance to graduate programs.
-Provisional acceptance may be attained upon approval by the MAT Program Director and will require that provisionally accepted students must attain the grade of B (3.0) or above in each of the first two courses (6 hours) of the MAT program. - o Note that according to the Oklahoma's Guidelines and Eligibility for the Alternative Placement Program, "To be eligible for Alternative Placement certification, applicants must hold a baccalaureate degree with a retention GPA of 2.5 or higher from an institution whose accreditation is recognized by the Oklahoma Regents for Higher Education (OSRHE)."
+- Hold a baccalaureate degree from a regionally-accredited college or university.
+Program directors will advise applicants regarding degrees earned from nationally-accredited institutions. - An essay explaining why the applicant wants to pursue the MAT degree submitted with the application. - Applicants must meet the minimum standard of a 3.0 GPA in order to attain admittance to graduate programs.
+Provisional acceptance may be attained upon approval by the MAT Program Director and will require that provisionally accepted students must attain the grade of B (3.0) or above in each of the first two courses (6 hours) of the MAT program. - Note that according to the Oklahoma's Guidelines and Eligibility for the Alternative Placement Program, "To be eligible for Alternative Placement certification, applicants must hold a baccalaureate degree with a retention GPA of 2.5 or higher from an institution whose accreditation is recognized by the Oklahoma Regents for Higher Education (OSRHE)."
 Applicants whose undergraduate GPA falls between 2.5 and 3.0 may be admitted with approval by the MAT Program Director on a provisional basis. - Minimum TOEFL score or personal interview to assure language proficiency for international students. - Two recommendation forms submitted with the application completed by the applicant's professional associates will be required.

 Course Number Course Title Credit Hours

+ED 5043 Collaborative/Interdisciplinary Teaching Practices 3

+ED 6093 Sociology of Cultures, Communities & Schools 3

 ED 6203 The Art of Teaching 3

+ED 6223 Educational Psychology 3

+ED 6233 Educational Technology 3

+ED 6243 Legal Implications for Teaching 3

 ED 6523 Classroom Leadership 3

-ED 6233 Educational Technology 3

-ED 6223 Educational Psychology 3

 ED 6553 Reading Assessment and Instruction 3

 or ED 6133 or Secondary Teaching Methods

-ED 6093 Sociology of Cultures, Communities & Schools 3

-ED 6243 Legal Implications for Teaching 3

-ED 5043 Collaborative/Interdisciplinary Teaching Practices 3

 ED 6683 Professional Focus Capstone 3

 ED 6913 MAT Internship 3

 30 hours